redtexts/texts/smith_2001_hegel_marx_enlightenment.md

 	their own interrelations.

 [^1]: I used to link the critiques of political economy and Utopia with
-	the critique of Hegeliandialectic, but I now want to place this third critical operation on a separate plane, for it includes and underlies each of the other two.
+	the critique of Hegelian dialectic, but I now want to place this third critical operation on a separate plane, for it includes and underlies each of the other two.
 [^2]: Those who say that Marx did not completely understand Hegel are,